Unicycle Buying Guide

 They then simply stopped paying attention to the EUC market and have become inactive in this market.

 Q. What is an Electric Unicycle?

 A self-balancing electric unicycle is a single-rider electrically powered unicycle that automatically keeps itself upright in one axis using computer-controlled gyroscopes, accelerometers, and a microprocessor.
-One can think of a EUC as a one wheel Segway.
-Electric Unicycles are also known as EUCs; sometimes pronounced ‘yuke.
+One can think of an EUC as a one-wheel Segway.
+Electric Unicycles are also known as EUCs; sometimes pronounced ‘uke.
 Riders of EUCs also refer to their EUC as a “wheel”.

 Q. What can electric unicycles (EUC) be used for?

 EUCs can be used for many purposes.
 They can be used for commuting.
 They can be used for off-roading on mountain bike trails.
 They can be thought of as a “last mile” device to be put in the back of a car.

 An electric unicycle is a very convenient way to travel.
 Electrically powered, the unicycle is very inexpensive to operate.
 EUCs today almost all have trolley handles in order to roll the wheel around while one shops or while going up to one’s office.
 The EUC can be leaned against a wall in the office, or placed on a kickstand, and does not require a parking space.

 But the best reason is that riding an EUC is an incredible feeling.
 FUN is not an adequate word to express the feeling of riding one of these miracle machines.
 It is a feeling akin to flying.
 The EUC market calls it “gliding.”
 We, at Freemotion, say an EUC is like a superpower.
 Click here to find out why.